vuejs/docs/src/api/global-api.md

 - **Details:**

-  For more details, refer to the documentation on [dynamic components](../guide/component-dynamic-async.html).
+  For more details, refer to the documentation on [Dynamic Components](../guide/component-dynamic-async.html).

 ## resolveDirective